“We who are Jews by nature, and not sinners of the Gentiles…”

 and not sinners of the Gentiles

 The Jews viewed Gentiles as “sinners.”
-The implication is that their religion was superior to that of the Gentiles, as if religion somehow gained God’s approbation.
+The implication is that their religion was superior to that of the Gentiles as if religion somehow gained God’s approbation.
 The Jews received the Old Testament by revelation.
 They were God’s chosen people.

 They inferred from this that they were somehow superior morally to the Gentiles because God gave them the law.
-By siding with the Jews, Peter inferred that religion and not grace is the principle of salvation and of the Christian life.
+By siding with the Jews, Peter inferred that religion and not grace are the principle of salvation and the Christian life.
 But the law is not the way of salvation even in the Old Testament (Genesis 12:15).
 Paul will develop this in the next chapter.